Alexander Polinsky

-Alexander Polinsky is an American actor.
+Alexander Niver Polinsky(born October 7, 1974) is an American actor.
 He is known for his role as Adam Powell on Charles in Charge.
 In animation, he has voiced Control Freak on Teen Titans (2003) and Teen Titans Go!
 (2013), Argit in the Ben 10 franchise, Dennis Lee in The Life and Times of Juniper Lee, and Darington in Blaze and the Monster Machines.

 Personal life

 In 2018, Polinsky accused former costar Scott Baio of physically assaulting and verbally abusing him on the set of Charles in Charge.